God, by His grace, has redeemed a people for Himself through the life, death and resurrection of Jesus Christ.

 Pete reckons it is a privilege to teach people about Jesus and is passionate about helping people respond to the wonders of God’s grace in Christ.
 Pete is married to Carly and has four children.

-Andrew is still astounded by God’s grace to us in Christ.
-Even though he had heard about Jesus from the earliest years of his life, it was only in 2009 that he really came to understand the need for God’s mercy, and grasp what Jesus had done for him.
-His heart is still touched by a line in a song he sang on his first Sunday back in church: “As I stand here face to face, with a God of grace and mercy, you’re the one who took my place, set me free.”
+Even though he’d heard about Jesus from the earliest years of his life, it was only in 2009 that Andrew really came to understand his need for God’s mercy, and grasp who Jesus is and what Jesus had done for him.
+His heart is still touched by some lyrics he sung at his first church service back: “As I stand here face to face, with a God of grace and mercy, you’re the one who took my place, set me free.”

-These days, Drew delights in helping others find the forgiveness, freedom, purpose, assurance and joy that is only available in Christ.
-He is married to Debb, and loves spending time with her and his three kids, Mitch, Millie & Rachael.
-He’s also a Broncos fan, a keen ping pong player, a reluctant but improving cyclist, and a raving fan of the kebab shop he’s discovered opposite our church office.
+These days, Drew delights in helping others meet Jesus and find the life that is only found in relationship with Him.
+He is married to Debb, has three kids (and is also a raving fan of the kebab shop opposite our church office in Taringa).

 Debb is so thankful that Jesus has done it all.
 She is married to Andrew, and mum to three lively kiddos .
 She serves our church by taking care of a heap of stuff that goes on in the background.
 Loving the opportunity God has given her to serve His Church.